Letlhogonolo92/document-management-api/README.md

 # Document Search API System

-A simple Document Management application with file upload, search, and pagination built with PHP backend and Angular frontend.
+A simple Document Management API with file upload, search, and pagination built with PHP backend and Angular frontend.

-## Features

-- Drag & drop file upload
-- Document listing with pagination
-- Delete documents
-- Search with highlighted results
-- Responsive UI using Angular Material
-- Loading and error handling

 ## Requirements